vmware-archive/node-examples/book-service/README.md

 ## Start a Cluster

-There are bash scripts in the `book-service/scripts` directory The `startGemFire.sh` script starts up two locators and two cache servers.
+There are bash scripts in the `book-service/scripts` directory.
+The `startGemFire.sh` script starts up two locators and two cache servers.
 The locators allow clients to find the cache servers.
-To simplify local development, script also creates the single region that the app uses.
+To simplify local development, the script also creates the single region that the app uses.

 With a current working directory of `node-examples/book-service`: